openhab/openhabian/docs/openhabian-amanda.md

 backup@pi:/server/temp$ dd bs=4M if=/server/temp/openhabianpi-image of=/dev/sdd
 ```

-You could also move that temporary recovered image file to your Windows PC that has a card writer, rename the file to have a .raw extension,
-and use Etcher or other tool in order to write the image to the card.
+You could also move that temporary recovered image file to your Windows PC that has a card writer, rename the file to have a .raw extension, and use Etcher or other tool in order to write the image to the card.

 ### A final word on when things have gone badly wrong...

-and your SD card to contain the Amanda database is broken: don't give up!
+and your SD card to contain the Amanda database is broken: you don't have to give up.
-Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's
+Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
-stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
-So you can reinstall openHABian including Amanda from scratch
-and copy back those files.
+So you can reinstall openHABian including Amanda from scratch and copy back those files.
 Even if you fail to recover your index files, you can still access the files in your storage area.
-Backed-up
+Amanda storage files are tar files of the destination directory or compressed raw copies of partitions, both have an additional 32KB header.
-directories are stored as tar files with a header, here's an example how to decode them:
+Here's examples how to decode them:

 ```
 [18:13:29] root@openhabianpi:/volatile/backup/slots/slot7# ls -l